bracesdev/errtrace/README.md

 ## Safety

-To achieve the performance above, errtrace makes use of unsafe operations.
+To achieve the performance above, errtrace makes use of unsafe operations using Go assembly to read the caller information directly from the stack.
 This is part of the reason why we have the disclaimer on top.

 errtrace includes an opt-in safe mode